Chaitanyasuma/Chaitanyasuma.github.io/_posts/2021-12-03-KCC-analysis.md

 1. Document similarity using TF-IDF and K-Means clustering
 2. Word-based Embeddings

+We presented our work to students of Duale Hochschule Baden-Württemberg (DHBW) Stuttgart and received a positive response from them about our work!

 We documented our findings and they were published in the Springer book on [Open Data for Sustainable Community](https://link.springer.com/book/10.1007/978-981-33-4312-2).

 PS: You can find my name in the list of Contributors :)